jackdewinter/pymarkdown/readme.md

   - raw_html
 - track down uses of rehydrate_index in consistency checks and make to have cases to verify that each is updating properly, including multi
 - all types of end-inlines and inlines at end i.e. 50
-- why is space after atx in text?

 ## Bugs - General - Solve